wejournal/lamb/README.md

 # Lamb

-An implementation of Lambda Calculus.
+A statically typed and lazy evaluated implementation of Lambda Calculus.

-statically typed, lazy evaluated,

 ## Language Specification